mkucej/i-librarian/README.md

     Require all denied
 </Directory>
 ```

+You may wish to alter who has access (e.g. to allow access from more IP numbers or domain names) - see the Apache [Authentication and Authorization HOWTO](https://httpd.apache.org/docs/2.4/howto/auth.html) for details.

   * You may change `C:\I, Librarian` to any directory where you want to have *I, Librarian*,
     including an external drive.
 For a groupware use, you need to allow access to more IP
     numbers or domain names.